aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 ???+ info "When is this useful?"
     You might have a list of features to unlock for premium customers, unlock a specific set of features for admin users, etc.

-Feature flags can return any JSON values when `boolean_type` parameter is set to `False`.
+Feature flags can return any JSON values when `boolean_type` parameter is set to `false`.
 These can be dictionaries, list, string, integers, etc.

 === "app.py"